Strategic-Futures-Lab/Topic_Mapping_Interface/README.md

 # Topic Mapping Interface [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]

+The Topic Mapping Interface provides methods to parse data from the Topic Mapping Pipeline and present it with visualisation modules.

 ## Structure

 Code is in ```src/```, includes scripts and styles.

 App is deployed in ```app/dist/``` as bundled and minified code.
 The rest of ```app``` is the code for custom app.

+You can find the latest bundles on [the release page](https://github.com/strategicfutureslab/Topic_Mapping_Interface/releases).

 ## Develop and Build